-Oatmeal is a healthy breakfast, but most recipes can be loaded with refined sugars.
+Oatmeal is a wonderful breakfast, but most recipes can be loaded with refined sugars.
 If you are wondering how to sweeten oatmeal without sugar, let me share some suggestions with you.

 You could safely say that oatmeal is my thing.
 Check out this recipe for chocolate baked oatmeal or chocolate chip baked oatmeal.
 Or how about gingerbread oatmeal?
 Maybe you are into blueberry oatmeal.
 I think I have an oatmeal recipe for just about any kind of oatmeal you like.
 I will list more options at the bottom of the post for you to check out.